 - Glycerin – an organic compound most commonly from animal fat and vegetable oil

 - Sodium Hexametaphosphate – anti-stains and anti-tartar

-- PEG-6 – an emulsifier and foaming agent
+- PEG-6 – The abbreviation PEG = polyethylene glycol.
+Possibility for adverse reaction.
+An emulsifier and foaming agent

 - Propylene Glycol – the American Contact Dermatitis Society’s Allergen of the Year for 2018.
 An emollient and emulsifier.